petukhov/petukhov.github.io/_posts/2015-09-19-hello-world.markdown

 ---

 This is the first post.
 I am still learning to use Jekyll and trying to modify the default template.
 Look how the blog looks like right now!
-Not bad but not unique enough, also too much visual litter.

 ![What site looked liked at first]({{ site.url }}/assets/screenshot1.png)